SnipeHub/rustprojects/README.md

 `cargo build --release` - When your project is finally ready for release, you can use "cargo build --release" to compile it with optimizations.
 This command will create an executable in target/release instead of target/debug.
 The optimizations make your Rust code run faster, but turning them on lengthens the time it takes for your program to compile.

+`cargo doc --open` - When you need to know which traits to use and which methods and functions to call from a crate, each crate has documentation with instructions for using it.
+When you run this command it will build documentation provided by all your dependecies locally and open it in your browser.

 # Some helpful git commands

 To work on any existing github projects, you can use the following commands to check out the code using Git, change to that project’s directory, and build: